ser0ja/PacketFramework/README.md

   + Sets the write position to the current read position
 + SyncReadPosition()
   + Sets the read position to the current write position
-+ Truncate()
++ Truncate(position)
-  + Deletes everything after position
+  + Deletes everything after the given position
 + Process()
-  + Process the packet with the game client instantly
+  + Process a packet instantly (SMSG), useful if you create custom packets
 + Send()
-  + Send the packet to the server instantly
+  + Send a packet (CMSG) to the server, useful if you create custom packets

-Members of **MemoryEditor** (In case you want to modify something in memory)
+Members of **MemoryEditor**
 + GetBaseAddress()
 + ReadInt8(offset)
 + ReadInt16(offset)